Medication for Being “Afraid of the Dentist”

 Prescription sedatives are completely safe when used under the supervision of a qualified dentist and staff.
 Often called tranquilizers, these pills do achieve just that.
 Transporting you to a tranquil and calm peace of mind, you will not be put to sleep.
 Your conscious anxieties and worries will simply be put to ease as you remain aware, but unconcerned about your surroundings.

 Your dentist will review any possible allergic reactions or drug interactions with you before your appointment.
 It’s important to discuss your complete medical history, as well as your fears and concerns with your dentist in order to find the best dental sedation solution for your unique needs.
 While allergies are rare, having a full conversation with your dentist is the best way to ensure a smooth appointment.

 After Your Appointment

 Recovery from oral sedation will not normally last longer than 24 hours.
 Depending on what kind of sedative pill your dentist prescribes, you will feel a bit drowsy and unfocused for the remainder of the day.
-Be sure to discuss the after effects and recovery time of your prescription sedative with your dentist before your visit.
-Knowing what to expect before, during and after your appointment will calm your anxieties.
-After your escort drives you home from your dentist appointment, the best recovery is to get plenty of rest.
-If you’ve been noticing soreness, pain, or anything else making your teeth and mouth uncomfortable, don’t hesitate to give us a call and schedule an appointment.
-Please contact one of our offices in Irwin, Greentree, West Mifflin, Monroeville, or Pleasant Hills, Pennsylvania.
+Be sure to discuss the after-effects and recovery time of your prescription sedative with your dentist before your visit.
+Knowing what to expect before, during, and after your appointment will calm your anxieties.
+After your escort drives you home from your dental appointment, the best recovery is to get plenty of rest.
+Whenever a sudden, painful incident affects your oral health, give us a call and schedule an appointment.
+Please contact one of our offices in Irwin, Greentree, West Mifflin, Monroeville or Pleasant Hills, PA!